-As a business owner, you may consider providing your employees health benefits through a Health Reimbursement Account (HRA).
+As a business owner, you may consider providing your employees health benefits through a Health Reimbursement Arrangement (HRA).
 In the past, small business owners with fewer than 50 employees were not eligible to participate in HRAs but now there is small business HRA designed just for you called a QSEHRA.
 As you look into setting up the HRA, you may be wondering if you, the business owner, are eligible to participate in the plan for either yourself or family members.
 The Answer: it all depends on how your business is set up!

 In order for a business owner to be eligible to participate in a QSEHRA as an alternative to small business health insurance for owners, they must be considered an employee of the business.

 - C- Corps are legal entities separate from the owners.
 Under a C-corporation the business owner and dependents can utilize the QSEHRA!